trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

 so the GCS connector presents fake POSIX file permissions.

 When Hive metastore accesses GCS, it see fake POSIX permissions equal to ``0700`` by default.
-If Presto and Hive metastore are running as different user accounts, this causes Hive metastore to deny Presto data access.
+If Trino and Hive metastore are running as different user accounts, this causes Hive metastore to deny Trino data access.
 There are two possible solutions to this problem:

-* Run Presto service and Hive service as the same user.
+* Run Trino service and Hive service as the same user.
 * Make sure Hive GCS configuration includes a ``fs.gs.reported.permissions`` property with a value of ``777``.

-Accessing GCS Data From Presto for the First Time
+Accessing GCS Data From Trino for the First Time
 -------------------------------------------------

 Accessing Data Already Mapped in the Hive metastore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you migrate to Presto from Hive, chances are that your GCS data is already mapped to SQL tables in the metastore.
+If you migrate to Trino from Hive, chances are that your GCS data is already mapped to SQL tables in the metastore.
 In that case, you should be able to query it.